PHorg Logo

 Halsey E. Manwaring

-In the Center of that wonderful Queen City of the West, that city whose history is so replete with sentiment and romance, founded by intrepid pioneers of early days, stands the magnificent Palace Hotel, rightly called the Palace of the West; its fame is closely interwoven with the World-Wide story of the City that knows how.
+In the Center of that wonderful Queen City of the West, that city whose history is so replete with sentiment and romance, founded by intrepid pioneers of early days, stands our magnificent edifice, The Palace Hotel, rightly called The Palace of the West; its fame is closely interwoven with the World-Wide story of the City that knows how.

 HISTORY